 How early recruiting works in baseball

-When can a Division 1 coach contact me?
+When can a Division 1 baseball coach contact me?

-How will the new Division 1 rules change recruiting?
+How have the new Division 1 baseball rules changed recruiting?

 NCAA Division 1 baseball recruiting rules

 The NCAA baseball recruiting rules for Division 1 schools are the most regulated and strict of the college division levels.
 Specific forms of communication from coaches are allowed depending on your year in high school.

 - September 1 of junior year: This is when college coaches can begin sending all forms of communications to student-athletes, ranging from emails and texts to direct messages on social media and phone calls.

 - September 1 of junior year: Student-athletes and their parents can begin taking official visits.
 Per NCAA rules, athletes can take no more than five official visits to D1 schools.
 Only one official visit is allowed per school.

 - September 1 of junior year: Athletes can coordinate unofficial visits with a school's athletic department to meet and have recruiting conversations with the coach, coaching staff, and players while on campus.

 - July 1 before senior year: This is when college coaches can begin making off-campus visits to student-athletes at their home or school.